Rhododendron ferrugineum

 Ecological meaning

-Rhododendron Ferrugineum plays an important role in the ecological balance of alpine and subalpine ecosystems.
+Rhododendron ferrugineum plays an important role in the ecological balance of alpine and subalpine ecosystems.
 As a pioneering plant, it contributes to stabilizing the soil and preventing erosion, especially in steep, unstable mountainous layers.
 Your dense root mat holds the floor together and offers protection against avalanches and landslides.

 The plant also offers habitat and food for a variety of animals.
-The flowers of rhododendron ferrugineum are an important source of food for pollinators, especially for bees and butterflies.
+The flowers of Rhododendron ferrugineum are an important source of food for pollinators, especially for bees and butterflies.
 Many bird species, including Alpine brown and stone wardrobes, also use the dense shrubs as nesting places and cover from predators.

 Hanging and protection

-Although Rhododendron Ferrugineum is widespread in its natural distribution area and is not considered endangered, there are increasing pressure on its habitats in some regions.
+Although Rhododendron ferrugineum is widespread in its natural distribution area and is not considered endangered, there are increasing pressure on its habitats in some regions.
 Climate change that reduces the snow cover in the Alps could change the growth conditions for this species.
 The increasing use of leisure with alpine areas through tourism can also lead to a destruction of habitats.

 Protective measures focus on preserving and protecting the natural habitats of the plant, especially in nature reserves and national parks.
 The promotion of sustainable tourism that respects the sensitive alpine flora is also of great importance.